-Florida's cottage food law allows individuals to produce and sell certain homemade food products from a private residential kitchen.
-The law covers non-potentially hazardous foods, meaning products that don't require refrigeration to stay safe.
-Common examples include baked goods, jams, jellies, candy, and dried herbs.
-You don't need a commercial kitchen or a food handler's license to qualify, making it one of the more accessible frameworks for home-based food businesses.
+Florida's cottage food law allows individuals to produce and sell certain non-potentially-hazardous foods made in a home kitchen.
+The law covers products that don't require refrigeration to remain safe, including baked goods, candies, jams, and similar shelf-stable items.
+You don't need a commercial kitchen or a food establishment license to operate, making it one of the more accessible frameworks in the country.

 Annual Limit